File IQ Installation for AWS EC2

 The configuration change is stored.

 b.
-Enabling File IQ Service and assigning the File IQ Appliance for the NEA
+Enabling File IQ Service and Assigning the File IQ Appliance for the NEA

-1. Log in to https://account.nasuni.com.
+1. Log in to Nasuni Portal.

 2. Click the File IQ Config tab.
 The File IQ pane appears.

-4. From the Assign File IQs to NEAs dropdown menu, select the new File IQ Appliance for the same NEAs as in step 3.
 The dropdown shows the new File IQ Appliance as assigned to the NEAs.

 5. Click Save.